Pursue peace with all people, and holiness, without which no one will see the Lord – HEBREWS 12:14

 The following information is provided by the American Civil Liberties Union (ACLU) and by the National Black Police Association, and is meant to be a partial overview of procedures to follow if stopped or confronted by a police officer:

 DO pull over to a safe place if driving.
-Stay calm, lower your window, turn on the interior light, and turn off all music or radios.
+Stay calm, speak calmly, lower your window, turn on the interior light, and turn off all music or radios.